nadeemse/angular2-boilerplate/README.md

 This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.14.

+This project includes modular approach and inner routes, Default modules are

+## catalog
+    Products
+    Categories

+## Account
+    Profile
+    Login
+    SignUp
+    Forgot-password

+## CMS-pages
+## Shopping-cart

+All these modules are based on inner routing & modular approach.

 ## Development server
 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.